Amadeus (play): Historical accuracy

 Shaffer used artistic licence in his portrayals of Mozart and Salieri.
 Documentary evidence suggests that there may have been some occasional antipathy between the two men but the idea that Salieri was the instigator of Mozart's demise is not taken seriously by scholars of the men's lives and careers.
 In fact, there is evidence that they enjoyed a relationship marked by mutual respect.
-As an example, Salieri later tutored Mozart's son Franz in music.
+As an example, Salieri tutored Mozart's son Franz in music after his father's death.
 He probably conducted some of Mozart's works.

 Writer David Cairns called Amadeus "myth-mongering" and argued against Shaffer's portrait of Mozart as "two contradictory beings, sublime artist and fool", positing instead that Mozart was "fundamentally well-integrated".
 Cairns also rejects the "romantic legend" that Mozart always wrote out perfect manuscripts of works already completely composed in his head, citing major and prolonged revisions to several manuscripts (see: Mozart's compositional method).
 Mozart scholar H. C. Robbins Landon commented that "it may prove difficult to dissuade the public from the current Schafferian view of the composer as a divinely gifted drunken lout, pursued by a vengeful Salieri.
 By the same token, Constanze Mozart, she (in the film) of the extraordinary décolleté and fatuous giggle, needs to be rescued from Schaffer's view of her".